deyan-enchev/qa-exercise-qunit-tests/README.md

 QA Interview Test
 ====================

 The index.html has been developed against the specification below.
 Using QUnit in javascript produce some tests to demonstrate the correctness of the solution and highlight any errors.

+There are currently two example tests in tests.js.
+Please add additional tests here.

 You can run test-runner.html in the browser to run the tests.

-The easiest way to run an http server from OSX is ```python -m SimpleHTTPServer 8000``` from the command line and then going to http://localhost:8000/test-runner.html in your browser
+The easiest way to run an http server from OSX or if you have python installed is ```python -m SimpleHTTPServer 8000``` from the command line and then going to http://localhost:8000/test-runner.html in your browser.

+You can view the actually web page at http://localhost:8000

 * A user should be able to fill in all the fields and save a risk.
 * They should be informed that either the save was successful or a validation error occured.